Concurrent BA in History and Bachelor of Education

 The Department of History offers instruction in a broad range of historical fields.
 The Programs in History provide a broad liberal arts education, with widespread application.
 The BA Honours in History deepens the foundation in historical studies and provides excellent preparation for graduate studies in history as well as fields such as education, law, journalism and public administration.

 The Department strongly recommends that History students do not concentrate their studies in one period or thematic area.
-The Department encourages breadth in History and that students take courses about different chronological eras, in different geographic areas, and from different analytical perspectives.
+The Department encourages breadth in History and advises students to take courses about different chronological eras, in different geographic areas, and from different analytical perspectives.

 The Canadian Studies program offers an introduction to Canadian literature, the arts, politics and society.
 It is designed for those who might wish to pursue careers in government, law, education, communications or in other areas where a thorough knowledge of Canada is necessary.
 The program is interdisciplinary, which allows students to benefit from exposure to faculty members and ideas and developments from different fields.